aktyz/MyReadsFromUdacity/README.md

 The app should run on [localhost:3000](http://localhost:3000/).

+## Next steps
+- add propTypes

 ## Instructions for Git Commit messages

 Follow Udacity Git Commit Message [Style Guide](https://udacity.github.io/git-styleguide/).

-# Rest of the orginal README to be removed before submitting
+# Rest of the original README to be removed before submitting

 ## What You're Getting
 ```bash